-PREMISES LIABILITY LAWYER IN TULSA
+PREMISES LIABILITY ATTORNEYS IN TULSA, OKLAHOMA

 Every year, slip and fall accidents lead to more than one million hospital visits in the United States.
 Not only could many of these hospital visits be prevented by proper safety measures and slip prevention efforts, but the majority of these incidents could represent a liability on the part of the premises where the slip and fall occurred.